 IFAD's score of 33 is higher than 64% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, the International Fund for Agricultural Development (IFAD) reported total carbon emissions of approximately 3,875,000 kg CO2e.
 This figure includes 122,000 kg CO2e from Scope 1 emissions, 669,000 kg CO2e from Scope 2 emissions, and a significant 3,084,000 kg CO2e from Scope 3 emissions.
 Comparatively, in 2022, IFAD's total emissions were about 2,976,000 kg CO2e, with Scope 1 at 74,000 kg CO2e, Scope 2 at 618,000 kg CO2e, and Scope 3 at 2,284,000 kg CO2e.
 This indicates a notable increase in emissions from 2022 to 2023.
-Over the past few years, IFAD's emissions have fluctuated, with 2021 reporting total emissions of approximately 1,216,000 kg CO2e, and 2020 at about 1,384,000 kg CO2e.
-The highest recorded emissions were in 2019, at approximately 6,129,000 kg CO2e.
-Currently, IFAD has not set specific reduction targets or initiatives, nor does it participate in the Science Based Targets initiative (SBTi) or similar climate pledges.
+IFAD has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
 The organisation's emissions data is not cascaded from any parent company, indicating that these figures are independently reported.
-IFAD's headquarters is located in Brazil (BR), and it continues to monitor and report its carbon footprint as part of its commitment to addressing climate change.
+Overall, IFAD's emissions reflect its operational impact, with a significant portion stemming from Scope 3, which often includes indirect emissions from the supply chain and other activities.
+The organisation's commitment to addressing climate change remains critical as it continues to assess and manage its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents